spotinst/help/src/docs/elastigroup/features/azure/shutdown-script-in-elastigroup-for-azure.md

 - Spot agent uses pip (Python 2.7 Package Manager).
 - Shutdown scripts must start with the #! characters and the path to the interpreter you want to read the script (e.g. /bin/bash)
 - Shutdown scripts are executed as the root user, sudo is not required in the script.
 Remember that any files you create will be owned by root.
 For non-root permissions to files, modify permissions accordingly.
-- Shutdown script doesn’t run interactively, you cannot include commands that require user feedback (such as rm without the -f flag).
+- Shutdown script doesn't run interactively, you cannot include commands that require user feedback (such as rm without the -f flag).

 ---